carlfranklin/MobileDnr5/README.md

 Before we move on, I want to fix a couple UI issues.
 First of all, the date published is displayed with the time as well.
 The bug is in the `StringFormat`.
 We need to set it to `{0:d}` rather than just `{d}` to get that to work.

-Also, I want to move the status label into the horizontal `StackPanel` that shows the episode and date published.
+Also, I want to move the status label into the horizontal `StackLayout` that shows the episode and date published.

-Replace the status `Label` and informational `StackPanel` with this:
+Replace the status `Label` and informational `StackLayout` with this:

 ```xaml
 <StackLayout Orientation="Horizontal">